AdaCore/spark2014/lrm/source/introduction.rst

 #.
 Note that the semantics of the formal parameter modes is different to that of the global
    data items: what are the implications of this?

 #.
-Trevor needs to check the requirements in relation to renaming.

-#.
-Need to mention somewhere about being able to state volatile and mode characteristics
-   for visible variables.

-#.
-Put the Tobe Allocated reqts into the correct place.

-#.
-Add a generic requirement relating to simplicity: this will allow us to do things like
-   state that names don't appear more than once in a given list, for example.

-#.
 Remove references - other than in the Introduction - to whether things are
    in or out of SPARK and add a comment to say that that detail is still to be defined.